 So, a CEO has a vision of we can go do this, and this and that.
-And the CFO has to just ask the questions of how do we do that with the resources that we have in an efficient manner.”
+The CFO has to ask the questions.
+For example, how do we do that with the resources that we have?”
 Jim adds.

-Another advent has been CFOs who are leading their companies to direct listings, and right now, there’s only two of them.
+Another advent has been CFOs who are leading their companies to direct listing.
+Right now, there are only two of them.
 Spotify’s chief financial officer Barry McCarthy was the pioneer for the direct listing in tech, and even went as far to say that following the IPO models of Microsoft or Apple are “moronic”.

-Slack’s CFO Allen Shim consulted with Barry and subsequently followed in Spotify’s footsteps as Slack followed suit with their own DPO.
-While fundraising mechanics for businesses have dramatically evolved in the last 20 years, IPOs haven’t really changed much at all, and are less suitable for businesses who want an easier, cheaper, and more fruitful route ahead.
+Slack’s CFO Allen Shim consulted with Barry and subsequently followed in Spotify’s footsteps.
+Slack followed suit with their own DPO.
+While fundraising mechanics for businesses have dramatically evolved in the last 20 years, IPOs haven’t really changed much at all.
+They are less suitable for businesses who want an easier, cheaper, and more fruitful route ahead.
 While direct listings aren’t new, for the high growth tech companies in question, they allow for even more control over the process to the company and its founders.

-Although the verdict is still out on whether or not DPOs are the way of the future or some tragically contemporary experiment that will eventually go sideways, currently all signs point to this being a success for both Spotify and Slack.
-While these two unicorns continue to soak in the spotlight, the risks that led them to this stage were undoubtedly at the hands of the rare, endangered, technical and dynamic CFOs who are sure to inspire many more after them.
+The verdict is still out on whether or not DPOs are the way of the future or some contemporary experiment that will go sideways.
+Currently, all signs point to this being a success for both Spotify and Slack.
+While these two unicorns continue to soak in the spotlight, the risks that led them to this stage were undoubtedly at the hands of the rare, endangered, technical and dynamic CFOs.

-What we can glean from the various decisions made by finance leaders of high-growth tech companies is that every approach is unique to the company, and the attribution of ROI is rationed differently depending on growth stages.
-What’s clearer more than ever is the more spend analytics and SaaS enablement at your disposal, the better you’ll be for it.
+What we can glean from the software finance leader’s various decisions?
+Every approach is unique to the company, and the attribution of ROI is rationed differently depending on growth stages.
+What’s clearer now is the more spend analytics and SaaS enablement at your disposal, the better you’ll be for it.